-Before the end of the third quarter, the Chairman of the Board shall contact the three largest shareholders of the Company, who then each appoint one member - who should not be a director on the Board - to serve on the Nominating Committee.
-One of these shall be appointed to serve as committee chair.
-If any of the three largest shareholders refrain from appointing a nominating committee member, the Chairman of the Board shall urge another major owner to appoint a member.
+Before the end of the third quarter, the Chairman of the Board shall contact the three to four largest shareholders of the Company, who then each appoint one member to serve on the Nominating Committee.
+Board members shall not comprise a majority of Nominating Committee members.
+One of the members of the Nominating Committee shall be appointed to serve as committee chair.
+If any of the three to four largest shareholders refrain from appointing a Nominating Committee member, the Chairman of the Board shall urge another major owner to appoint a member.
 Shareholders who have appointed a member have the right at any time to replace their designated member with another representative.

 In addition, the Chairman of the Board shall be a member of the Nominating Committee, but shall not be appointed as committee chair.
-As part of the Nominating Committee's work, the Chairman of the Board shall report to the committee on the circumstances surrounding the Board's work, and the need for special expertise, etc., that may be important to the work of appointing a Board.
+As part of the Nominating Committee's work, the Chairman of the Board shall report to the committee on the circumstances surrounding the Board's work, and the need for special expertise, etc., that may be important to the composition of the Board.
 Individual shareholders of the Company shall be able to submit nominations for Board members to the committee for further evaluation within the framework of the committee's work.

-Information on the Nominating Committee's composition shall be made public no later than six months before the Annual General Meeting and in the Company's interim report for the first nine months of the year.
-The Nominating Committee shall have the right to charge the Company the costs for engaging recruitment consultants, if such consultants are deemed necessary to obtain a suitable selection of candidates for the Board.
+Information on the Nominating Committee's composition shall be made public no less than six months before the Annual General Meeting.
+The Nominating Committee shall have the right to charge the Company reasonable costs for engaging recruitment consultants, if such consultants are deemed necessary to obtain a suitable selection of candidates for the Board.
 The Nominating Committee shall report its work at the Annual General Meeting.